I love planting exotic plants in my garden, especially aromatic varieties such as night-blooming jasmine.

 - They can reach 10-12 feet in height and have a spread of 6 feet in ideal growing conditions.
 Prune back into shape after flowering.

-- Night-blooming jasmines flower up to four times per year, after which, they produce white berries full of seeds.
+- Night-blooming jasmines flower up to four times per year.
+Afterwards, they produce white berries full of seeds.

 - If grown as a houseplant, chances are that the flowers will never pollinate, unless you do it by hand with an artist's brush or similar tool.
 Cestrum nocturnum is self-pollinating and does not need another plant for cross-pollination.
 Common pollinators include bats and moths.